-The Building Inspection in ACT and Canberra, and New South Wales has a purpose to have someone who is external to the property transaction, look at the property, and state if it represents what both parties believe the transaction is about.
+The Building Inspection in ACT and Canberra, and New South Wales, has a purpose to have someone who is external to the property transaction, look at the property, and state if it represents what both parties believe the transaction is about.

 How The Inspection Occurs

 Concrete shrinks as it dehydrates and moisture leaves it.
 So an inspector has to know what all these are and why the cracks in front of him exist.
-A structural crack once found, needs to have the reason why it is there if found.
-If the inspector needs a more informed opinion, such as from a structural engineer and the like, then he must inform the client and ask the client to pay for that.
+A structural crack, once found, needs to have the reason why it was there if found.
+If the inspector needs a more informed opinion, such as from a structural engineer and the like, then he must inform the client in the report and ask the client to pay for that.

 This was used to support an outside roof.

 Fungal decay from water entering outside, or termites?
 You have to know.

 We Do Not Inspect Drains